JonAguirre0/Movie-App/README.md

 ![Screen shot displaying the menu while open.](./images/movieappscreenshot2.png)

-The search bar can be used to look up a specific title, both shows and movies will show that are close to the provided title name.
+The search bar can be used to look up a specific title, both shows and movies will show up that are close to the provided title name.

 At the bottom of the page the user can go to the next page by clicking on the "next" button and go to the previous page by clicking on the "prev" button.